WebFiori/docs/command-line-interface.md

 ```
 ## Reading User Input

-We have seen how to get user input from the terminal using the method [`CLICommand::getInput()`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#getInput) when we implemented a [basic command](#implementing-cli-commands).
-The framework provides the developers with some of the commonly used helper inputs like asking a question.
-We will take a look at the available options.
+One of the methods which is used to read user input is the method [`CLICommand::getInput()`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#getInput).
+The framework provides the developers with the most commonly used helper inputs like asking a question or asking the user to select one of multiple options.

 ### Prompt

 Prompt is used to read any type of user input.
 The method [`CLICommand::getInput()`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#getInput) is used to perform that task.
 The method accepts 3 parameters.
 The first one is the text that will be shown to the user.
 The second one is a default value which will be used when the user hit "Enter" without typing anything.
-The last one is a closure which can be used to validate user input.
+The last one is a closure (a function) which can be used to validate user input.

 The following code snippit shows how to get user input as prompt.